qxf2/streaming-data-gen/README.md

 - `/uniform`: Generates a data stream with values sampled from a uniform distribution.
 - `/exponential`: Generates a data stream with values sampled from an exponential distribution.

-## Documentation
-Documentation for the API endpoints is available at http://datagen.pythonanywhere.com/docs.
-Refer to the documentation to understand how to use each endpoint and the available parameters.

-To access streaming data for a specific waveform or distribution, simply append the name of the waveform or distribution to the base URL.
 For example:
 - http://datagen.pythonanywhere.com/sine
 - http://datagen.pythonanywhere.com/normal

 Customize the parameters of the requested waveform or distribution by passing query parameters in the URL.

+## Documentation
+Documentation for the API endpoints is available at <a href="http://datagen.pythonanywhere.com/docs" target="_blank">http://datagen.pythonanywhere.com/docs</a>.
+It has information on how to use each endpoint and the available parameters.

 ## Examples